James Crawford (alpine skier)

-James "Jack" Crawford (born 3 May 1997) is a Canadian World Cup alpine ski racer.
+James Alexander "Jack" Crawford (born 3 May 1997) is a Canadian World Cup alpine ski racer.
 He specializes in the speed disciplines of downhill and super-G, and occasionally competes in giant slalom and combined.

 Crawford made his World Cup debut in January 2016 in a super-G at Kitzbühel, Austria.
-He competed in the 2018 Winter Olympics, and the World Championships in 2019 and 2021, where he was fourth in the combined event.
-In January 2022, Crawford was named to Canada's Olympic team; he was fourth in the downhill, sixth in the super-G, and won the bronze medal in the combined.
+He represented Canada at the 2018 Winter Olympics, and the World Championships in 2019 and 2021, where he was fourth in the combined event.
+In January 2022, Crawford was named to Canada's Olympic team for the second time; finishing fourth in the downhill, sixth in the super-G, and winning the bronze medal in the combined.
 At the 2023 World Championships in Courchevel, Crawford won his first gold medal in Super-G. In 2025, he won the Kitzbühel downhill, the first Canadian win since Todd Brooker in 1983.
+In 2026 competed at the Milano Cortina Olympics, finishing ninth in the men's downhill and sixteenth in the super-G.

 Crawford's older sister Candace is also an alpine racer; their aunt is Judy Crawford, who finished fourth in the slalom at the 1972 Winter Olympics at Sapporo.